 The Experts in Website Personalization

 Website personalization is the process of creating customized experiences for visitors to a website.
-Rather than providing a single, broad experience, website personalization allows companies to present visitors with unique experiences tailored to their individual needs and preferences.
+Rather than providing a single, generic experience to every visitor, website personalization allows companies to build unique experiences tailored to customers’ individual needs and preferences.

-Notice how your friend’s Facebook news feed looks completely different from your own?
-That is Facebook personalizing your experience; they curate your experience by considering and including topics you are interested in, updates from your friends, event suggestions you might like, and news from your region.
-Even the advertisements that you see are based on your tastes and past browsing history.
+Notice how your friend’s Facebook newsfeed looks completely different from your own?
+That’s because Facebook personalizes your experience, curating your newsfeed with topics you’re interested in, updates from friends, event suggestions you might like, and news from your region.
+Even the advertisements you see are based on your personal tastes and past browsing history.

-It’s not just social media sites like Facebook that personalize content, many brands nowadays use website personalization to cater to user-specific needs and deliver better customer experiences.
+And it’s not just social media sites like Facebook which personalize content, many brands use website personalization to cater to user-specific needs and deliver better customer experiences.

-Besides improving business revenue, here are some other benefits of website personalization:
+Besides improving business revenue, other benefits of website personalization include:

-For example, if someone is already on your mailing list, they should not be compelled to provide their email address to download your gated resources.
-Instead, they should be encouraged for the next action — such as accessing a ‘Product Demo.’
+For example, if someone is already on your mailing list, they shouldn’t need to use their email address again to download a gated resource.
+Instead, they should be encouraged to take the next action, such as booking a demo.